medovina/Warlight/README.md

 ## Writing a bot

-Use `conquest.bot.playground.MyBot` as a starting point.
+Use `warlight.bot.playground.MyBot` as a starting point.
 Here is [documentation](https://ksvi.mff.cuni.cz/~dingle/2019/ai/warlight_api.html) for the most important classes, fields and methods in the Warlight API.

 ## More notes